SanForgeStudio/LuaNodeEditor/README.md

 # Why Visual Programming?
-Simplicity Meets Power, embrace coding without the intimidation of having knowledge.
+Simplicity simply Meets Power, embrace coding without the intimidation of having knowledge in programming.
 The Lua Node Editor simplifies Lua programming through a visual language, making it an ideal starting point for no experienced beginners, professionals and experts that wish to understand Lua better.
-The overall idea of this tool is to ensure everyone can profit and integrate it to your own system both games, mods and software and to customize it how you like.
+The overall idea of this tool is to ensure everyone can use it how they want, use our binariew or integrate it to your own system or software and customize it how you like.

 <img width="440" alt="showcase2" src="https://github.com/SanForgeStudio/LuaNodeEditor/assets/97965051/08f0c276-c05e-4d12-82c2-ef6dd1b03f24">